lammps/lammps/doc/src/Developer_parallel.rst

 |decomp1|  |decomp2|  |decomp3|  |decomp4|

-The pictures above demonstrate the differences for a 2d system with 12 MPI ranks.
+The pictures above demonstrate different decompositions for a 2d system with 12 MPI ranks.
+The atom colors indicate the load imbalance with green being optimal and red the least optimal.
 Due to the vacuum in the system, the default decomposition is unbalanced with several MPI ranks without atoms (left).
-By forcing a 1x12x1 processor grid, every MPI rank does computations now, but the amount of communication between sub-domains is increased (center left).
-With a 2x6x1 processor grid and shifting the sub-domain divisions, the load imbalance is also reduced and the amount of communication required between sub-domains is less (center right).
+By forcing a 1x12x1 processor grid, every MPI rank does computations now, but number of atoms per sub-domain is still uneven and the thin slice shape increases the amount of communication between sub-domains (center left).
+With a 2x6x1 processor grid and shifting the sub-domain divisions, the load imbalance is further reduced and the amount of communication required between sub-domains is less (center right).
 And using the recursive bisectioning leads to further improved decomposition (right).

 Communication